Citrix Virtual Apps and Desktops

 • Applicable drive letter for write-back cache disk: E to Z

-• Not applicable when Azure temporary disk is used as write-back cache disk
+• Not applicable when Azure temporary disk is used as a write-back cache disk

 • Applicable only when you create a new machine catalog